 Step 2: Design, Execution, and User Training

 We build a bespoke architecture tailored to your exact user count, whether you employ 15 people in Middlesbrough or 250 across the UK.
 To keep your business running without interruption, we use phased migrations.
 We typically schedule high-impact data transfers for out-of-hours windows, such as starting at 7 PM on a Friday, to ensure your team is live by 8 AM Monday morning.
 The “Human Element” is the final piece of the puzzle.
 We provide hands-on training to ensure staff feel confident with new workflows.
 This proactive support helps avoid the 40% dip in productivity often associated with poorly managed technology changes.
+For businesses moving to Microsoft’s productivity suite, our detailed guide to Microsoft 365 migration for business UK covers every step of the process to keep your team operational from day one.

 Partnering with a professional managed IT support provider gives you the peace of mind that experts are monitoring every byte of data.
 We handle the technical complexity so you can focus on your regional growth.
 Our local experts act as a dedicated partner, ensuring your transition is seamless and your data remains secure throughout the entire switchover process.
 We don’t just move your files; we optimise your entire way of working.